- ABOUT US

 Resident Assistant: Jake Duffield

-In UK boarding schools, it was quite common for the boarding to be accommodated in the main school building and for the Head to be the Housemaster.
+Historically in UK boarding schools, it was quite common for the boarding to be accommodated in the main school building and for the Head to be the Housemaster.
 This accommodation became known as the SchooI House.
 Our sister school, Christ College, has just such a House, opened in 1864.
 Our School House reflects this aspect of our shared history.

 Resident teacher: Jon Clements